-As children of God we are called to offer our lives as a living sacrifice.
+As children of God, we are called to offer our lives as a living sacrifice.
 It means therefore that should spend some time learning about who God is so we can understand who He wants us to be.

-5 Ways to Be A Good Witness
+5 Ways to Evangelize Someone

-Be honest at all times – we should act with integrity in all our dealings.
+1. Be honest at all times – we should act with integrity in all our dealings.
 People should know that when we say something, we mean it.
-Our work should be done ethically and morally.
+Our work should always be done ethically and morally.

-Speak to people with respect – our aim should be build people up, not tear them down.
+2. Speak to people with respect – our aim should be build people up, not tear them down.
 Truth should be spoken in kindness and with love.

 Someone is always watching us: on our good days and on our bad ones.
 We have to consistently behave in a way that gives glory to God.
 Be a sermon in shoes.

-Be kind in little ways – sometimes we do not give because we think we don’t have enough.
+4. Be kind in little ways – sometimes we do not give because we think we don’t have enough.
 We believe that if we’re not doing a big thing, then we should do nothing at all.
 I get it.
 I feel the same way.
 But God has shown me many times that the little acts of kindness count.

 Do you have an answer?
 If you don’t, start figuring out what you believe and why.
 That way, you’ll be ready.